ringcentral/RingCentral.Net/README.md

 - If you want to target traditional .NET Framework: https://www.nuget.org/packages/RingCentral.Net.Pubnub
 - If you want to target .NET Core, Mono, Xamarin...etc: https://www.nuget.org/packages/RingCentral.Net.PubnubPCL

+### Compatibility issue

+- RingCentral.Net 4.x is compatible with RingCentral.Net.Pubnub/RingCentral.Net.PubnubPCL 1.4 or later versions.
+- RingCentral.Net 3.x is compatible with RingCentral.Net.Pubnub/RingCentral.Net.PubnubPCL 1.3.1 or earlier versions.

+If wrong combination is installed, there will be [System.MissingMethodException](https://github.com/ringcentral/RingCentral.Net/issues/22).

+x
 ## Code samples

 You can find [sample code for all the endpoints](./samples.md).